Sanster/git-dd/readme.md

 > git command to delete branches interactively

-## How to use
+## Install
 Install git-dd with [gem](https://rubygems.org/):
 ```
 gem install git-dd
 ```

+## How to use
+![git-dd](git-dd.gif)

 Run `git dd` in a git repository.
 Use arrow keys, press Space to select and Enter to finish:

-![git-dd](git-dd.gif)
+The **merged/unmerge** status show whether the branch has been merged into current branch.

 Press `Ctrl + c` to return.